souravrs999/dark/call_spammer/readme.md.txt

 prerequiites:
-  an active account in twilio to recieve messages
+  an active account in twilio to recieve messages and make calls you need an upgraded twilio account to make calls to unregisterd numbers

 to run this file:
   clone or download the files
-  run pip install -r requirements.txt open a terminal and run python scraper project.py you can change the url,headers,twilio numbers,gmail accounts etc...
+  run pip install -r requirements.txt open a terminal and run python call_spammer.py you can change the url,headers,twilio numbers etc...